Eudaim/Elevator-Scheduler/README.md

 ```
 make
 ```
-after that the the Makefile should run it scripts and a shell file should pop up.
-From there run
+after that the the Makefile should run it scripts and a the repective module should be created for part 2 and part 3 to load the module run
 ```
-./shell
+sudo insmod modulename.ko
 ```
+from there the module is loaded and should be running

 ## MakeFile Description
 When you run the makefile in the repective folders it will generate the module for each part of the project